Towards gauge unified, supersymmetric hidden strong dynamics: Setup

 \subsection{Supersymmetrized Version}

 In this subsection, we briefly comment on the supersymmetric version of the above-mentioned setup.
-We will assume that the hidden gauge fields are in the confined phase.
-Since they take no SM charges, we will focus on the matter field sector.
-The supersymmetric version of the setup discussed previously includes the MSSM in the visible sector, chiral supermultiplets charged as in Table~\ref{spectrum} and vector supermultiplets associated with the gauge fields in the hidden sector.
-We assume all the MSSM gauginos and Higgsinos are either sufficiently heavy or completely decoupled from the SM so that bounds from the neutralino dark matter direct detection or the direct collider searches ~\cite{Low:2014cba,Bramante:2015una} can be evaded.
-In addition, we assume superpartners of the new scalars in Table~\ref{spectrum} ({\it i.e.,} $Q$, $U^{\dagger}$, $D^{\dagger}$, $L$, and $E^{\dagger}$) are all vector-like with right-handed and left-handed chiral superfields~\footnote{Note that in Subsection~\ref{subsec:non-susy} we have not fixed the number of each type of field in Table~\ref{spectrum}.
+We will assume that the hidden gauge fields are in the confined phase (This can be achieved for $2\leq N$ as we will show later).
+Since the hidden gauge field take no SM charges, we will focus on the messenger sector.
+The supersymmetric version of the setup discussed previously includes the MSSM in the visible sector, chiral supermultiplets charged as in Table~\ref{spectrum} (and their conjugates) and vector supermultiplets associated with the gauge fields in the hidden sector.
+We assume that all the MSSM gauginos and Higgsinos are either sufficiently heavy or completely decoupled from the SM so that bounds from the neutralino dark matter direct detection or the direct collider searches ~\cite{Low:2014cba,Bramante:2015una} can be evaded.
+In order not to introduce anomalies, we include vector-like fermions whose left-handed components are superpartners of the scalars in Table~\ref{spectrum} and whose right-handed components take conjugate charges of those in Table~\ref{spectrum}.
+We denote the left-handed fermions as $Q$, $U'^{\dagger}$, $D^{\dagger}$, $L$, and $E^{\dagger}$ respectively, and their superpartners are those with widetildes as listed in Table~\ref{spectrum}.
+The corresponding right-handed fermions and their scalar superpartners are denoted by fields with bars, e.g. $\bar{Q}$ and $\widetilde{\bar{Q}}$.~ \footnote{Note that in Subsection~\ref{subsec:non-susy} we have not fixed the number of each type of field in Table~\ref{spectrum}.
 In the supersymmetric version of our setup, each vector-like hidden fermion is associated with two complex scalars in the same representation.}.

-The specifically chosen charges of $\tilde{U}^{\dagger}$ allow a Yukawa term between the new messenger fields and one Higgs doublet field in the superpotential:
+In order to allow a Yukawa coupling between the messenger fields and one Higgs doublet field in the superpotential, we introduce another left-handed chiral multiplet, embedded in another $SU(5)_V$ 10-plet and whose scalar component are charged as in Table~\ref{spectrum-2}. $\widetilde{U}^{\dagger}$ is embedded in a 10-plet which takes the same visible charges as $\widetilde{U'}^{\dagger}$, $\widetilde{Q}$ and $\widetilde{E}^{\dagger}$ but is antifundamental under the hidden gauge group $SU(N)_H$, comparing to $\widetilde{U}^{\dagger}$.